bjascob/amr_coref/README.md

 You'll need `amr_annotation_3.0` and `GloVe/glove.6B.50d.txt` in your `data` directory

-The first few scripts with the training data in `data/tdata` and the model training script will create `data/model`.
+The first few scripts will create the training data in `data/tdata` and the model training script will create `data/model`.
 Training takes less than 4 hours.